-Medicaid covered services provided using telemedicine must be identified on claims submissions form by appending the modifier "95" to the applicable procedure code and indicate Place of Service (POS) 02.
+Medicaid covered services provided using telemedicine must be identified on the claims submissions form by appending the modifier "95" to the applicable procedure code and indicating Place of Service (POS) 02 (other than home) or 10 (home).
 The MCO shall deny claims that do not have both the correct POS and modifier present on the claim.